nvkaip/zoom_slack_bot/README.md

 Lombok
 JWT

-The porpose of bot is to gain some information from Zoom by reciving a slash commands from Slack.
+The purpose of bot is to gain some information from Zoom by receiving a slash commands from Slack.
 And return information back in Slack.

 The bot was deployd on heroku.com and connected there to postgre database.